masci/django_cloudstorage_example/README.md

-# Django Upload Example on Google Cloud Storage
+# Django uploads on Google Cloud Storage

 Minimal project showing how to upload files on GCS through a Django application.